ausbin/webzone/content/blog/autograding-gba-dma.md

 On Linux, you can map pages with `mmap()`, change their permissions with `mprotect()`, and catch page faults by registering a `SIGSEGV` handler.
+And to make sure the compiler loads the address of the fake DMA page from memory every time we dereference the `DMA` macro, we can define the `DMA` macro such that it expands to a `volatile *volatile`.
+That is, a pointer to volatile memory that itself is volatile, like

+    #define DMA ((volatile DMA_CONTROLLER *volatile) fake_dma_page)

 Simulating DMA
 ==============